 You can always adjust these Minecraft server specs, e.g., if you only plan on hosting 50 players, you could halve the specs accordingly.
 If you plan to create a massive world, you could increase the storage.

 Additionally, you can host more than one Minecraft server on a device – just be sure to account for the cores and RAM!

-Finally, since most – if not all – Minecraft servers tend to run out of a home, some of our other resources might be very helpful in energy consumption, and noise considerations.
-You can read our blog post Sound Tips to Keeping Your Server Quiet, and Efficient Tips for Minimizing Your Server’s Electricity Bill.
+Finally, since most – if not all – Minecraft servers tend to run out of a home, some of our other resources might be very helpful in energy consumption, and noise considerations based on different Minecraft server specs.
+You can read our blog post Sound Tips to Keeping Your Server Quiet, and Efficient Tips for Minimizing Your Server’s Electricity Bill: Energy-Efficient Servers.
 And don’t forget our Server Guide page which has environmental data we compiled on our popular server models.

 Mike’s Pick for a 100+ Minecraft Server

 Our Dell PE R430 Server is configured based on the approximate Minecraft server specs discussed.
 Since this is on our Configure-to-Order page, you can adjust the specs appropriate for your build.
 (NOTE: this configuration includes a RAID controller which will allow you add drives to the server).